| Welcome to Chaos Dwarfs Online, your online Chaos Dwarf community!

 If any forum members would like to aid Scribe's Contest by donating models or other materials as prizes for future competitions, feel free to contact myself or one of the Staff to help sort out details.

 Now, carve your tablet.
 Sharpen your pen and dip it in fresh slave blood, for Hashut demands words!

-We had a slew of wondrous entries this time around, spanning sacrificial altar priests to Hobgoblin bankers and mysterious wanderers in the wild.
-And, most heinous of all, a heretical Daemonforged abomination wreaking havoc upon the sacred matter of petrified members of Hashut's sorcerous priesthood.
-The creativity on show in this round of contest is impressive.
+We had a slew of clever entries this time around, spanning natural and unnatural ambush creatures to mutant monsters and horrific bugs.
+The creativity and quality on show in this round of contest is evident.
 Well done, everyone!

 And the winners are...

 3rd Place (Tie): Entry #1 - Enjoysrandom!

 You can share your love for each entry by donating slaves to the owners of the entries!